-For the past five years S. Diane Capuano, OP and S. Flor de Maria Buruca, OP have selected local college students to take part in organizing a camp for children in the village of Sol Naciente, El Salvador.
+For the past five years Sister Diane Capuano, OP, and Sister Flor de Maria Buruca, OP have selected local college students to take part in organizing a camp for children in the village of Sol Naciente, El Salvador.
 With the help of our Sisters, these students are living the Dominican Mission.

 During this years’ Experience El Salvador Trip, Saint Martin de Porres is being recognized.
 Each day, our students from both Dominican College and Molloy College read a passage from the Gospel of Matthew in both Spanish and English.
 The reading was: Jesus began to teach the crowds.
 Blessed are those who know they need God.
 Blessed are those who feel sad; God will help them feel happy again.
 Blessed are those who are humble and do not brag or put others down.
 Blessed are those who want to do as God would want them to do.
 Blessed are those who try to do what is fair and act peacefully.